“Together, we fill gaps.”−Rocky Balboa, Rocky 7

 Just as a brick-and-mortar classroom holds physical learning materials, student projects, and spaces where students go to discuss, collaborate, and receive feedback, blended courses also need to have an online environment where students can go for online versions of those same materials and activities.
 Due to this need, most school districts now have learning management systems (LMS) that help you, as the teacher, organize online content, assignments, directions, projects, discussions, announcements, and feedback.

 Many LMSs also help with a different aspect of blended teaching: managing digital distractions.
 In addition to monitoring students’ in-class behavior, teachers need to manage online behavior, which is easier for students to conceal.
-LMSs typically provide a wealth of tracking data including login, time in system, and click data which can be used to monitor online behavior.
-In fact, some LMS software now provides you with helpful dashboards that display students’ behavioral data in visual ways that help you to quickly recognize patterns and deficits (see Figure 2.12).
+LMSs typically provide a wealth of tracking data, including login, time in system, and click data, which can be used to monitor online behavior.
+In fact, some LMS software now provide you with helpful dashboards that display students’ behavioral data in visual ways that help you to quickly recognize patterns and deficits (see Figure 2.12).
 In some cases, you may also want to look at the browser history for those students who you suspect may have been off task during class.
 Some school districts have actually disabled incognito modes on the internet browsers to make it more difficult for students to hide their online behavior.
 Other schools provide teachers with software that allows teachers to see their students’ screens in real time.
 Figure 2.12 provides examples of data that can be provided by an LMS to monitor and track student actions while in the online environment.

 - Clamshell: When students are using laptops, but you need to provide additional instruction or direction, students close their laptops to a 30-degree angle so all of their attention can be focused on you.